karmaniverous/karmaniverous/README.md

 **If you want to get a process right, template it!** See my pinned repos below for some great project starting points.

-**Don't repeat yourself!** I'm new to the NPM package game but I'm growing a library of handy solutions to tricky problems.
+**Don't repeat yourself!** I'm growing a library of handy solutions to tricky problems.
 See the list [here](https://www.npmjs.com/settings/karmaniverous/packages).

 ## How Can I Serve You?